Emmanuel-NS/web_design/README.md

 - **“Now Showing”** and **“Popular”** carousels powered by reusable data objects.
 - **Responsive navigation** with dropdowns and mobile‑friendly menus.

-A README file should clearly explain what your project does, how to use it, and how to contribute‡ :contentReference[oaicite:0]{index=0}.

 ---